-Copyright (C) 1995-1998 Eric Young (eay@cryptsoft.com).
+Copyright (C) 1998-2019 The OpenSSL Project.
+All rights reserved.; Copyright (C) 1995-1998 Eric Young (eay@cryptsoft.com).
 This product includes software written by Tim Hudson (tjh@cryptsoft.com).

-- Oracle VM VirtualBox may contain NSPR and XPCOM which is governed by the license in chapter 16.2.3, Mozilla Public License (MPL), page 357 and Copyright (C) The Authors. - Oracle VM VirtualBox contains Slirp which is governed by the license in chapter 16.2.8, Slirp License, page 365 and was written by Danny Gasparovski.
-Copyright (C) 1995, 1996 All Rights Reserved.
+- Oracle VM VirtualBox may contain NSPR and XPCOM which is governed by the license in chapter 16.2.3, Mozilla Public License (MPL), page 443 and Copyright (C) 2002-2003 Netscape Communications Corporation.
+All Rights Reserved. - Oracle VM VirtualBox contains Slirp which is governed by the license in chapter 16.2.10, Slirp License, page 453 and was written by Danny Gasparovski.
+Copyright (c) 1995,1996 Danny Gasparovski.
+All rights reserved. - Oracle VM VirtualBox contains liblzf which is governed by the license in chapter 16.2.11, liblzf License, page 453 and